 Standard Olympic Lifting stretches involve either passive, relaxed stretches or dynamic light weight warm up.
 The former slows down the muscle contractions, and the later does not build long term flexibility.
-Kinesiological stretching techniques take different approach:
+Zaichik Stretching techniques take different approach:

 - Each muscle is taken apart.
 Each is quickly targeted one by one.
 This allows to find where the tightness is and focus in on it.

-- Because of kinesiological stretching action vs action technique, the pain of stretch reflex is avoided.
+- Because of Zaichik Stretching action vs action technique, the pain of stretch reflex is avoided.
 This allows for very fast flexibility gains.